Monitoring your school's emergency or critical incident plan

 - Helping staff respond effectively to an emergency on site or during an educational visit

-This is explained on page 5 of the DfE’s non-statutory emergency planning and response guidance.
+This is explained on page 5 of the Department for Education (DfE)’s non-statutory emergency planning and response guidance.

 Your school must also comply with legal requirements, including health and safety law, and statutory requirements.